makinacorpus/makina-states/doc/usage_docker/build_docker.rst

         tarball placed in the "data" volume.
         or the script will fetch for you a basic ubuntu container using lxc-utils.
-For those who dont know, **scratch** is a special and emppty image in the Docker speaking.
+For those who dont know, **scratch** is a special and empty image in the Docker speaking.
     MS_COMMAND
         Command to use on the resulting image MS_GIT_BRANCH